-To relieve the stress of living in lockdown many of us have dramatically increased our level of exercise.
 Exercise is a fantastic outlet for reducing anxiety and improving our overall health.
 It can help reduce blood pressure, kick our metabolism into high gear, and help us sleep better.
 If you're like many people in Seattle, you're probably more active in the summer once the weather warms up and the rain abates--walking, running, hiking, playing soccer, and more recently pickleball.

 Low or Flat Arches